daytonaio/content/articles/20240819_dev_con_vs_traditional_dev.md

 #### 2. **Streamlined Onboarding**

 Setting up a traditional development environment can be a time-consuming process, especially for complex projects with many dependencies.
 Dev Containers simplify onboarding by providing a pre-configured environment.
 New developers can get started quickly by pulling the container image and launching it with a few commands.
 This efficiency reduces the time spent on setup and allows developers to focus on writing code.
-Refer to this article to learn about the benefits and key components of [onboarding](https://www.daytona.io/definitions/o/onboarding)
+Refer to this article to learn more about the key components and benefits of [onboarding](https://www.daytona.io/definitions/o/onboarding)

 #### 3. **Host System Cleanliness**